What Are Mucous Cysts?

 What Are the Symptoms of Mucous Cysts?

 vary by how deep the cyst lies within the skin and how often the cysts occur.

 Most cysts are not painful, but they can be uncomfortable.
 Frequent cysts can

 - bluish color

-Symptoms of cysts deeper within the skin include:
+Symptoms of cysts deeper within